 }

-.
-You can also create custom directives to implement more complex logic, such as authentication or data transformation.
+You can also create custom directives to implement more complex logic, such as authentication, caching, or logging.

-For applications that require real-time updates—such as chat apps, live dashboards, or collaborative tools—GraphQL subscriptions are a game-changer.
-Subscriptions use WebSockets to push updates from the server to the client whenever specific events occur.
+For applications that require real-time updates—like chat apps, live dashboards, or collaborative tools—GraphQL subscriptions are a game-changer.
+Subscriptions use WebSockets to push updates to clients whenever specific events occur on the server.

 messageAdded {